Champion (2025 film)

-Champion is an upcoming Indian Telugu-language period sports drama film directed by Pradeep Advaitham and produced by Priyanka Dutt, G. K. Mohan, and Gemini Kiran under Swapna Cinema in association with Anandi Art Creations and Zee Studios.
-It stars Roshan Meka in the lead role with Anaswara Rajan (in her Telugu debut) as the female lead.
+Champion is a 2025 Indian Telugu-language Periodic Social Action Drama film written and directed by Pradeep Advaitham, and produced by Priyanka Dutt, G. K. Mohan, and Gemini Kiran under Swapna Cinema in association with Anandi Art Creations and Zee Studios.
+It features Roshan Meka, Anaswara Rajan (in her Telugu debut), Nandamuri Kalyana Chakravarthy, Archana, Ranvir Shorey and Santhosh Prathap in important roles.

 The film's music is composed by Mickey J. Meyer, cinematography is by R. Madhi, and editing by Kotagiri Venkateswara Rao.
-The makers have publicly announced a theatrical release date of 25 December 2025.
+The film is theatrically released on 25 December 2025.
+The film received mixed reviews from critics and was a commercial failure at box office.